 Essential grocery list for the Fast Metabolism Diet

-Just starting out on the FMD and overwhelmed by the food lists?
-Here’s your “getting started” grocery list for the Fast Metabolism Diet.
+Just starting out on the Fast Metabolism Diet and overwhelmed by the food lists?
+Here’s your “getting started” grocery list for the FMD.

-Steel-cut oats, or if you can’t find steel-cut, old-fashioned rolled oats
+Steel-cut oats ( if you can’t find steel-cut, old-fashioned rolled oats work)

 Quinoa.
 This grain is now easy to find in most grocery stores.
 It’s a wonderful complete grain that’s easy to cook.

 Raw nuts.
 Can’t find raw almonds or cashews?
 Try walnuts, which are almost always sold as raw in the first place.
-(No peanuts)
+(No peanuts allowed)